luciamartinf/Landmarks_generator/README.md

 However, landmarks representing specific anatomical points are manually placed on the images using tpsDIG or other tools by clicking on the specific points.

-Biologists and entomologists typically need to perform this manual landmarking procedure on hundreds to thousands of photographs, which can be tedious, labor-intensive, error- prone, and time-consuming.
+Biologists typically need to perform this manual landmarking procedure on hundreds to thousands of photographs, which can be tedious, labor-intensive, error-prone, and time-consuming.
 To address this, our objective is to develop a shape predictor algorithm to yield species specific models capable of extracting the coordinates of the fixed landmarks needed for shape analysis of biological structures.

-## Usage Examples:
+## Usage:

+This is a Machine Learning based tool.
+Machine learning relies on two steps: training a model and predicting with that model.

+The [example](example) folder contains the files required and generated for each step.

-- **Step 1.** Train model from images
+**Step 1.** Train model from images

-First we need to train a model with already annotated images.
-The following command will generate the shape predictor *carabus.dat*
+First we need to train a model with images that already have annotated landmarks.

+- _.tps_ file with manually annotated landmarks.
+See example file [Carabus_pronotum_train.txt](example/Carabus_pronotum_train.txt).
+- Folder with the images referenced in the _.tps_ file.
+See example [data](example/data) folder

+The following command will generate a shape predictor model ([carabus.dat](example/carabus.dat)) that can be used to annotate more images as explained in the next step.

 ```
 ./train.py -i example/data -m carabus -f example/Carabus_pronotum_train.txt -w example/